vandanrohatgi/blog-grave/_posts/2022-1-24-Basic-Linux-Hardening.md

 You can see after I changed "unlimited" to "0" the coredump was not created.
 (To see all limits, do `ulimit -a`)

+# 2. Remove legacy services

+Simple check to perform.
+Just run a command like:

+`sudo apt-get --purge remove xinetd nis tftpd tftpd-hpa telnetd rsh-server rsh-redone-server ypserve ypbind-mt talk talkd`

+# 3. Disable any services and applications started by xinetd or inetd that are not being utilized.
+Remove xinetd, if possible

+We can include xinetd service in our previous check.
+I looked up xinetd and found an installation guide from 2007 so it is indeed pretty old.
+I did however find it interesting.
+It basically started the server whenever a request came in.
+If no requests arrive the server remains off.

+# 4. Disable or remove server services that are not going to be utilized

+(At this point I realized that the docker container is very different from a virtual machine environment, since many services are configured a lot differently.
+I decided to follow the rest of the checks with a Ubuntu VM.)

 To be continued...